Produced in four executions, over three references.

 One source that cannot be relied upon is contemporary Omega literature, as it has been shown many times that the watches illustrated, (often with drawings not photos) do not depict the watches on sale at the time.

-As Omega Museum has now stared to issue more extracts for these 2915’s we are gettingmore serial data.
-This is the framework I am currently using although I am open to change.
+As Omega Museum has now stared to issue more extracts for these 2915’s we are getting more serial data.
+This is the framework I am currently using, although I am open to change.

-I would be very suspicious of watches carrying other serial ranges, because when I see a watch outside these parameters, there is almost always a question mark over it for some reason – perhaps other non original parts, or dubious history that make me doubt it is an original movement.
+I would be very suspicious of watches carrying other serial ranges, because when I see a watch outside these parameters, there is almost always a question mark over it for some reason – perhaps other non-original parts, or dubious history that make me doubt it is an original movement.

-The original bezel is steel, and engraved using acid etching engraving.
-The size and shape is unique to the reference, and different to some modern steel bezels that Omega produce both for other models and as service replacements.
+The size and shape is unique to the reference, and very different to some modern steel bezels that Omega produce both for other models and as service replacements.
+These modern bezels are often distressed, polished or aged and fitted to complete a watch.

 Original bezels are highly valued, and much sought after by collectors.
-I have heard talk that some collectors are willing to pay tens’s of thousands for a bezel.
+I have heard talk that some collectors are willing to pay ten’s of thousands for a bezel.
 This is quite beyond my understanding and out of my league.

 I recently spoke to an auction house who told me they would rather sell a 2915 without a bezel than risk having the watch returned at a later date for a counterfeit bezel dispute.
 Which I thought was quite smart.